Patrons - We are still currently closed as we make the final transition into our new location.

 The Room's greatest treat is free use of the expensive website, Ancestry.com.
 On this website, a researcher can find information about census data, death certificates, immigration, as well as family tree information in any state in the U.S. and abroad.
 Alabama Public Library Service makes it possible for us to provide this invaluable resource to our community.
 A staff member will assist or instruct any person wishing to use these services.

 The primary resource this research room offers is assistance.
 Assistance is gladly offered upon request.
-If help is needed for those who cannot visit the room, a researcher may contact the librarian by sending an e-mail to email@example.com .
-If further information is needed they may call Jocelyn Rayford at 334-774-5480 (Tuesday through Friday only).
+If help is needed for those who cannot visit the room, a researcher may contact the librarian by sending an e-mail to firstname.lastname@example.org or by calling 334-774-5480.

 Dale County Genealogical/Historical Society